cocos/cocos-docs/en/publish/publish-web.md

 ### Browser compatibility

 The desktop browsers tested during the Cocos Creator development process include: Chrome, Firefox, IE11.
-Other browsers as long as the kernel version is high enough to work properly, for some browsers do not open IE6 compatibility mode.
+Other browsers as long as the kernel version is high enough to work properly, for some browsers do not open IE compatibility mode.

-Browsers tested on mobile devices include: Safari(iOS), Chrome, QQ browser, UC browser, Baidu browser, WeChat built-in Webview.
+Browsers tested on mobile devices include: Safari, Chrome, QQ browser, UC browser, Baidu browser, WeChat built-in WebView.

 ## Retina setting